Remove Barriers to On-Site Testing

 A fundamental requirement in ensuring access to safe drinking water is the ability to test and monitor the bacteriological quality of water from any water source and at all points in between:

 - Point of use

 - Stored water

 - After treatment

 - Non-households (schools, healthcare facilities)

 The Compartment Bag Test Kit overcomes barriers to ongoing water quality monitoring where is was previously too difficult, impractical and costly.
-It is the ideal water quality test for E. coli in rural, low resource and disaster/emergency areas.
+It is the ideal water quality test for on-site testing of E. coli in rural, low resource and disaster/emergency areas.
 No electricity, labs, or expensive equipment are required to use the CBT Kit.

-Whatever your policies and programs for water quality monitoring, anyone can use the CBT to assess health risk levels for water quality no matter where you are.
+Whatever your policies and programs for water quality monitoring, anyone with little training can use the CBT to assess health risk levels for water quality no matter where you are.